-- Dividends are our primary means of shareholder return, and we plan to sustainably increase dividends in line with profit growth. - Payout ratio is above 35% for the five-year average for adjusted net income, and will be raised gradually to approach the level of our global peers and move us toward our goal.
+Dividends are our primary means of shareholder return, and we plan to sustainably increase shareholder return in line with profit growth.
+Payout ratio is above 40% of the average adjusted net income, and will aim for a global peer level for the dividend payout ratio when the medium-to long-term target is achieved.
+In addition, we will adjust our capital level with flexibility through share repurchases and other means based on comprehensive consideration of market conditions, business investment opportunities, and other relevant factors.